matthewkling/deranged/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# stranger: spatiotemporal range simulation in R
+# stranger: <u>s</u>pa<u>t</u>iotemporal <u>range</u> simulation in <u>R</u>

 <!-- badges: start -->
 <!-- badges: end -->

 This R package provides tools for simulating species range dynamics.
-Range simulations combine a demographic module that simulates local population change, and a dispersal module that simulates movement among grid cells.
+Range simulations combine a demographic module that simulates local population change as a function of species characteristics and environmental conditions, and a dispersal module that simulates movement among grid cells.

+This is a project of [Barracuda](https://biobarracuda.org/), an NSF-funded research program focused on modeling landscape adaptation to climate change.
+The package is still under development, and API changes and additional functions will be implemented over time.

 ## Installation